nshcherbakova/ImageEditor/README.md

 6. to have a fun playing with bitmaps pixels while making simple filters from my university Machine Graphics classes
 7. to play with Jankins
 8. to explore testing and logging libraries
+9. to make client / server app
+10. to explore Docker container an compose
+11. to explore git hooks

 ***

 ## Upcoming features:
-1. covering with tests
-2. logging
-3. translations
+1. translations
-4. QML
+2. QML
-5. UI animations
+3. UI animations
-6. uploading images to the cloud
+4. uploading images to the cloud
-7. integration with social networks to uploading and downloading photos from/to there
+5. integration with social networks to uploading and downloading photos from/to there
-8. add image editing tools and more complicated filters
+6. add image editing tools and more complicated filters

 ***